chocolatey/docs/input/en-us/community-repository/users/package-triage-process.md

 1. If you don't hear anything back from the curators within 2 days (usually same day response), then you send a message to the Chocolatey google group (https://groups.google.com/group/chocolatey) and we work to contact the maintainers.
 1. If the maintainer(s) are unresponsive after a period of time (determined by the admins), the package is considered abandoned.
 The curators will TOS the package and new folks can be added as maintainers.
 The moderators will ask if you would like to become a maintainer of the package.
 If you choose to become a new maintainer, see the next section.
 If you choose not to become a maintainer, please create a RFM (request for maintainership) issue at [Chocolatey Package Requests (https://github.com/chocolatey/chocolatey-package-requests)](https://github.com/chocolatey/chocolatey-package-requests).

-**NOTE**: We don't have non-maintainer uploads in the community feed and we haven't needed them yet.
+> :memo: **NOTE** We don't have non-maintainer uploads in the community feed and we haven't needed them yet.

 ### New Maintainers
 Sometimes this results in new maintainers.
 You can be a maintainer updating the project at a central location that multiple maintainers share.
 However, if you became maintainer because the package was deemed abandoned, you will want to follow the instructions for a [Package Maintainer Handover/Switch](xref:package-maintainer-handover).